 Resources for DNA Analysis:

-- 23AndMe – Only offers autosomal tests.
-Second largest DNA database with about 2 million people tested.
+- 23AndMe – Only offers autosomal DNA tests.
+Second largest DNA database with about 5 million people tested.

-- Ancestry – Offers records-based research, creation of family trees, and autosomal tests.
-Has the largest DNA database with over 5 million people tested.
+- Ancestry – Offers autosomal DNA tests, records-based research, and creation of family trees.
+Has the largest DNA database with over 9 million people tested.
 Requires an Ancestry subscription to see family trees related to DNA matches.

 - Family Tree DNA – Only company to offer Y-DNA and mitochondrial DNA tests as well as autosomal.
-Third largest DNA database.
+Fourth largest DNA database.

-- MyHeritage – Offers records-based research, creation of family trees, and autosomal DNA tests.
-Large international user base
+- MyHeritage – Offers autosomal DNA tests, records-based research, and creation of family trees.
+Large international user base.

 Third Party Tools

-These websites provide capabilities for examining your DNA test results which go beyond the analytic tools provided by the testing companies.
-To use them, you’ll need to download your raw DNA data file from your testing company and then upload the file to the Third Party Tool website.
+These websites and web browser extensions provide capabilities for examining your DNA test results which go beyond that provided by the testing companies.

 - dnaGEDcom.com – provides tools for DNA segment analysis.
 Also has tool to download Ancestry matches to Excel.